paintparty/lasertag/README.md

 # Lasertag

-Lasertag is a utility library for categorizing values in Clojure, ClojureScript, and Babashka.
+Lasertag is a library for categorizing values in Clojure, ClojureScript, and Babashka.

-This library arose during development of the colorizing pretty-printing engine used by [Bling](https://github.com/paintparty/bling) and [Fireworks](https://github.com/paintparty/fireworks).
+This lib took shape while developing of the colorizing pretty-printing engine used by [Bling](https://github.com/paintparty/bling) and [Fireworks](https://github.com/paintparty/fireworks).

 <br>